shanapu/MyJailShop/README.md

 sm_jailshop_access - 0 - shop available for guards & prisoner, 1 - only prisoner
 sm_jailshop_myjb - 0 - disable shopping on MyJailbreak Event Days, 1 - enable shopping on MyJailbreak Event Days (only if myjb is available, show/gift/... credits is still enabled) sm_jailshop_close - 0 - disabled, 1 - enable close menu after action
+sm_jailshop_tag - Allow "MyJailShop" to be added to the server tags?
+So player will find servers with MyJailShop faster. it dont touch you sv_tags

 sm_jailshop_cmds_shop - Set your custom chat commands for shop menu(!jailshop (no 'sm_'/'!')(seperate with comma ', ')(max.
 12 commands)
 sm_jailshop_cmds_gift - Set your custom chat commands for gifting credits(!jailgift (no 'sm_'/'!')(seperate with comma ', ')(max.
 12 commands)